-Entity Classification.
-Our interests in the Operating Partnership and its subsidiary partnerships, including joint ventures, involve special tax considerations, including the possibility of a challenge by the Internal Revenue Service of the status of the Operating Partnership or a subsidiary partnership as a partnership as opposed to an association taxable as a corporation for federal income tax purposes.
-If the Operating Partnership or a subsidiary partnership were treated as an association, it would be taxable as a corporation and therefore be subject to an entity-level tax on its income.
+Our interests in partnerships, including joint ventures, involve special tax considerations, including the possibility of a challenge by the IRS of the status of a partnership as a partnership as opposed to an association taxable as a corporation for federal income tax purposes.
+If a partnership were treated as an association, it would be taxable as a corporation and therefore be subject to an entity-level tax on its income.
 In such a situation, the character of our assets and items of gross income would change and preclude us from satisfying the asset tests and possibly the income tests.
-See "-Taxation of Simon Property-Asset Tests" and "-Income Tests".
+See "-Taxation as a REIT-Asset tests" and "-Taxation as a REIT-Income tests".
 This, in turn, would prevent us from qualifying as a REIT.
-See "-Failure to Qualify" for a discussion of the effect of our failure to meet these tests for a taxable year.
-In addition, a change in the Operating Partnership's or a partnership's status for tax purposes might be treated as a taxable event.
+See "-Taxation as a REIT-Failure to qualify" for a discussion of the effect of a failure to meet these tests for a taxable year.
+In addition, a change in a partnership's status for tax purposes might be treated as a taxable event.
 If so, we might incur a tax liability without any related cash distributions.

-Treasury Regulations that apply for tax periods beginning on or after January 1, 1997 provide that a domestic business entity not otherwise classified as a corporation and which has at least two members will be taxed as a partnership for federal income tax purposes unless it elects to be treated as a corporation or it was in existence prior to January 1, 1997, and it reported its income as a corporation under the entity classification Treasury Regulations in effect prior to this date.
+Treasury Regulations provide that a domestic business entity not otherwise classified as a corporation and which has at least two members will be taxed as a partnership for federal income tax purposes unless it elects to be treated as a corporation.
 In addition, such an entity which did not exist, or did not claim a classification, prior to January 1, 1997, will be classified as a partnership for federal income tax purposes unless it elects otherwise.
-The Operating Partnership and each of its subsidiary partnerships have claimed classification as a partnership under the final Treasury Regulations, and, as a result, we believe such partnerships will be classified as partnerships for federal income tax purposes.
+The Operating Partnership and each of its subsidiary partnerships have claimed classification as a partnership, and, as a result, we believe such partnerships will be classified as partnerships for federal income tax purposes.

 The Treasury Regulations also provide that certain specified foreign entities are taxed as corporations.
-Foreign entities with two or more members are taxed as partnerships if (1) at least one of the members has unlimited liability for the liabilities of the entity or (2) the entity elects to be taxed as a partnership.
-Each foreign entity having two or more members in which we are treated as an owner for tax purposes has elected or will elect to be taxed as a partnership or as a taxable REIT subsidiary.
+Foreign entities with two or more members are taxed as partnerships if (a) at least one of the members has unlimited liability for the liabilities of the entity or (b) the entity elects to be taxed as a partnership.
+Each foreign entity having two or more members in which we are treated as an owner for tax purposes has elected to be taxed as a partnership or as a taxable REIT subsidiary.
 Certain foreign entities with only one member are also taxed as corporations unless the entity elects to have its existence as separate from its member disregarded for tax purposes.
-A foreign entity with a single member is also disregarded for tax purposes if the member has unlimited liability for such entity's debts.
-Each eligible foreign entity in which we are the only member has elected or will elect to be treated as a disregarded entity.
+Each such single member entity has elected either to be treated as a disregarded entity or to be taxed as a taxable REIT subsidiary.